dbrennand/home-ops/docs/index.md

 - Document my Homelab setup and configuration for future reference and in case of disaster recovery.
 - Share knowledge and learnings with others.

-## :simple-ansible: Ansible Playbooks
+## :simple-ansible: Ansible Content

-Ansible playbooks used to configure my Homelab infrastructure and deploy applications are located in the [ansible](https://github.com/dbrennand/home-ops/tree/dev/ansible) directory.
+Ansible content used to configure my Homelab infrastructure and deploy applications are located in the [ansible](https://github.com/dbrennand/home-ops/tree/dev/ansible) directory.

 ## 📋 Taskfile